 6. Chartwell, Kent, England

-If you’re interested in British history then you may want to visit Chartwell; the former family home of Winston Churchill.
+If you’re interested in British history then you may want to visit Chartwell, which is the former family home of Winston Churchill.
 He and his wife Clementine bought this grand house in 1922, and when Churchill wasn’t in London, he and his family lived here for the next 40 years.

 The former prime minister loved Chartwell and treasured the peace and privacy this house gave him.
 Visiting today still feels like you’re getting an intimate glimpse into Churchill’s private life… even with all the other visitors milling around!